ceteras/CoBra/README.md

 Gerber files are also available there for these improved versions, all tested and working great!

 This repo is a "revival" approach, aiming to re-create the original computer in Kicad, adding only some minor tweaks.
-Current status is work in progress, a first batch of 5 boards has been ordered for testing and are on the way.
+Current status is work in progress, a first batch of 5 boards has been ordered, one such board is partially populated and tested, shown at the bottom of the page.

 Links: